The Ultimate Guide to Law Firm Billing Best Practices

 You’ll also need to keep track of payments to avoid the unethical practice of double billing.

-Also, if you’re in the UK, you’ll need to be mindful of the SRA’s price transparency rules, which state that price information must be provided in a clear and easy-to-understand format.
+Also, if you’re in the UK, you must be mindful of the SRA’s price transparency rules, which state that price information must be provided in a clear and easy-to-understand format.
 Other requirements include providing a total cost, explaining the basis of your charges, and communicating what is and isn’t included in your services.

 Billing, reporting, and monitoring

-To keep your billing process on track, you should keep a close eye on outstanding balances, payments, and revenues.
+To keep your billing process on track, you should closely monitor outstanding balances, payments, and revenues.
 The following reports can help you monitor your law firm’s financial health and keep your billing process running smoothly:

 Accounts Receivable Report

-The Accounts Receivable Report helps firms determine amounts outstanding on all open and past due invoices on a per-user, per-client, and per-matter basis.
-The report details amounts due on approved unpaid invoices, partial payments made towards those amounts, and credit notes applied to invoices.
+The Accounts Receivable Report helps firms determine the outstanding amounts on all open and past-due invoices on a per-user, per-client, and per-matter basis.
+The report details the amounts due on approved unpaid invoices, partial payments made toward those amounts, and credit notes applied to invoices.

 Accounts Receivable Ageing Report